 Other Holiday Fun

-The annual Running of the Santas event brings a pack of costumed revelers to the Warehouse District on Saturday, December 7, 2019.
-The boozy run starts at 3 p.m. at the “South Pole” (Apres, 608 Fulton Street), followed by the open bar and costume content at Generations Hall (the “North Pole”).
+The annual Running of the Santas event brings a pack of costumed revelers to the Warehouse District on Saturday, December 10, 2022.
+The party starts at 2 p.m. at the “South Pole” at Manning’s, followed by the boozy run at 6 p.m. that ends a few blocks away at Generations Hall (the “North Pole”) with more partying and a costume contest.

 On Christmas Eve, bonfires will illuminate the levees on the opposite side of the Mississippi River, a spectacular tradition that dates back centuries.
 Check local newspapers for more information on where to find the bonfires, or ask your hotel concierge.